-Side hustles are just part time jobs on the side.
-These side hustles will help you supplement your income as you are no longer working for your regular job.
+Side hustles are just part-time jobs on the side.
+These side hustles will help you supplement your income as you no longer work for your regular job.

 You will need to figure out how much money you could make through that.

-If we use the safe-withdrawal rate of 4% we can figure out how much less you need to save up.
+Using the safe-withdrawal rate of 4%, we can figure out how much less you need to save up.

 $10,000 x 25 = $250,000.

 We can now take our Financial Independence goal of $1,000,000 and subtract the $250,000.